 The temporary storage of change events in the event bus enhances the reliability of event delivery.
-CometD subscribers can catch up on events that were missed due to an offline subscriber or a connection error.
-For more information about how to replay events using CometD, see Message Durability in the Streaming API Developer Guide.
+CometD and Pub/Sub API subscribers can catch up on events that were missed due to an offline subscriber or a connection error.
+For more information about how to replay events using Pub/Sub API, see Subscribe RPC Method in the Pub/Sub API Developer Guide.

 Change events are temporarily persisted to and served from an industry-standard distributed system.
 A distributed system doesn't have the same semantics or guarantees as a transactional database.
 Change events are queued and buffered, and Salesforce attempts to publish the events asynchronously.
-In rare cases, the event message might not be persisted in the distributed system during the initial or subsequent attempts.
+In rare cases, some event messages aren't persisted in the distributed system during the initial or subsequent attempts.
 In those cases, the events aren't delivered to subscribers and aren't recoverable.